-In the government-wide statement of net position, the government activities are presented on a consolidated basis and are reported on a full accrual, economic resource basis, which recognizes all long-term assets, receivables, deferred outflows of resources, long-term debt, and deferred inflows of resources.
+In the government-wide statement of net position, the government activities are presented on a consolidated basis and are reported on a full accrual, economic resource basis, which recognizes all long-term assets, receivables, and long-term debt.
 The Authority's net position is reported in three parts: net investment in capital assets; restricted net position; and unrestricted net position.